williamumboh/comp30026-2025/pda.md

 (usually we use the \$ symbol) onto the stack, before doing anything else.
 Then, if we see the \$ symbol, we know that the stack is empty.

-We also assume that applying the pop operation to the bottom of the stack does not do anything.

 :::

 ::: {note} Incomplete descriptions